Ayodhya case: Six articles on the title dispute ahead of Supreme Court verdict tomorrow

 - How inclusion of Ram Janmasthan as a party to Babri Masjid dispute gave Hindu side the upper hand: The question of faith has superseded the necessity for evidence to prove land title.

-- How Ram Lalla became a party to the Ayodhya dispute – and who might actually benefit from it: The Supreme Court last week began hearing the appeal in the Babri Masjid-Ayodhya civil suits.
+- How Ram Lalla became a party to the Ayodhya dispute – and who might actually benefit from it: The dispute began in the courts in the 19th century, but matters escalated in 1949 when an idol of Ram was placed under the central dome of the mosque.
+It was only in the 1980s, however, that the deity himself became a party to the dispute.

 - Why a legislative route to build a Ram temple is a legal impossibility: The Supreme Court has made it clear on many occasions that the State cannot identify with any particular religion.